 If you’ve been eyeing a new guitar, you might want to act fast.
 Reports indicate that looming tariffs could send prices soaring by 25% or more, affecting everything from brand-new imports to American-made instruments and even the secondhand market.
 This has both musicians and retailers scrambling—some urging buyers to lock in purchases now before costs climb.
+This doesn’t look promising for 2025 guitar tariffs.

 Why Are Guitar Prices Rising?

+The easy answer is this: 2025 guitar tariffs.
 The root of this shake-up lies in recent trade policies under President Donald Trump’s second term, which began in January 2025.
 His administration has imposed:

 - A 25% tariff on goods from Canada and Mexico (effective February 4, 2025)